 The District shall establish a written alternative language services plan that:

-includes an ELL/LEP student find process, including a home language survey and a language proficiency for program placement, that is implemented with student registration;
+includes an identification program for students learning English, including a home language survey and a language proficiency for program placement, that is implemented with student registration;

-uses a valid and reliable assessment of an ELL/LEP student’s English proficiency in listening, speaking, reading, writing, and comprehension;
+uses a valid and reliable assessment of a student’s English proficiency in listening, speaking, reading, and writing;

-provides language acquisition instructional services based on State Board approved Utah English Language Proficiency Standards;
+provides an evidence-based language instruction educational program based on State Board approved Utah English Language Proficiency Standards;

 establishes student exit criteria from ALS programs or services; and

-includes the ELL/LEP student count, by classification, prior to July 1 of each year.
+includes the count of students learning English, by classification, prior to July 1 of each year.

 Utah Admin.
-Rules R277-716-4(1) (April 7, 2016)
+Rules R277-716-4(1) (July 31, 2019)